 After the extension of the checkers chain with a leaderboard module, the checkers game can keep track of player stats and it can maintain (on request) a sorted leaderboard.
 In addition, it can send player stats via the Inter-Blockchain Communication Protocol (IBC) to another chain.

 You will now create a leaderboard chain that can receive the

-Candidate packets to store a global leaderboard.
+Candidate packets to store in a global leaderboard.

-Determine another folder for your leaderboard chain, and scaffold a chain via Ignite CLI:
+Create another folder for your leaderboard chain, and scaffold a chain via Ignite CLI:

 Again, you can include an IBC-enabled leaderboard module in it:

 You need a structure to keep track of player information too: